CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 # **Lab 5 : Defender for DevOps**

+In this lab, we'll explore integrating GitHub Advanced Security (GHAS) and Microsoft Defender for DevOps into your CI/CD pipeline to enhance security.
+We’ll focus on using GHAS and Defender for DevOps to automatically detect and address security issues within your pipeline.
+Instead of solely relying on traditional security measures, we’ll configure these tools to provide continuous security assessments and proactive responses directly within your DevOps environment.

 ## Estimated Duration: 180 Minutes

+## Lab objectives :

+In this lab, you will complete the following tasks:

+- Task 1: Understanding CI/CD pipelines in Azure DevOps
+- Task 2: Identifying security issues in the pipeline
+- Task 3: Overview of GitHub Advanced Security (GHAS) [Read-Only]
+- Task 4: Overview of Defender for DevOps (including pricing) [Read-Only]
+- Task 5: Securing your pipeline with GHAS
+- Task 6: Connecting and Securing your Azure DevOps environment to MDC
+- Task 7: Integrating non-MS security scan solutions with MDC
+- Task 8: Role of Defender Cloud Security Posture Management (DCSPM)

 ## **Task 1: Understanding CI/CD pipelines in Azure DevOps**